-Every task that a character or monster might attempt in the game is covered by one of the six abilities.
+Every task that a character or creature might attempt in the game is covered by one of the six abilities.
 This section explains in more detail what those abilities mean and the ways they are used in the game.

 Strength measures bodily power, athletic training, and the extent to which you can exert raw physical force.

-You add your Strength to your attack roll and your damage roll when attacking with a melee weapon such as a mace, a battleaxe, or a spear.
+You add your Strength to your skill check to attack and to your damage roll when attacking with a melee weapon such as a mace, a battleaxe, or a spear.
 You use melee weapons to make melee attacks in hand-to-hand combat, and some of them can be thrown to make a ranged attack.